saylesss88/nix-book/src/Getting_Started_with_Nix_1.md

   to build a specific software package or any other kind of file or directory.
   It's a declarative specification of:

-- Inputs: What existing files or other derivations are needed as dependencies.
+- **Inputs**: What existing files or other derivations are needed as dependencies.

-- Build Steps: The commands that need to be executed to produce the desired output.
+- **Build Steps**: The commands that need to be executed to produce the desired output.

-- Environment: The specific environment (e.g., build tools, environment variables) required for the build process.
+- **Environment**: The specific environment (e.g., build tools, environment variables) required for the build process.

-- Outputs: The resulting files or directories that the derivation produces.
+- **Outputs**: The resulting files or directories that the derivation produces.

 Think of a package definition as the initial instructions, and the derivation as the detailed, low-level plan that Nix uses to actually perform the build."